Pressio/pressio4py/docs/pages/demos/demo4.md

 @m_class{m-block m-warning}

+@par Warning
-@par Note that using the mask to mimic hyper-reduction is only helpful to assess the accuracy but not the computational performance.
+Note that using the mask to mimic hyper-reduction is only helpful to assess the accuracy but not the computational performance.
 This is because the "masked" problem still requires the FOM to compute the full kernels.
 Hyper-reduction becomes computationally very efficient if implemented without the mask, which we will show in subsequent demo.